|

 immediate fix.

-- It is our opinion that Mozilla's Firefox is a much better, faster, and
+- It is our opinion that Mozilla's Firefox and Google's Chrome are much

-safer web browser, and it is updated far more often.
+better, faster, and safer web browsers, and are updated far more often.

 |